EtEsWieEtEs/myT40-PLC/README.md

 Current developement:
 ---------------------
-In the meantime I build up the Final version 4 as M38, but I found some more errors.
-See pictures.
+In the meantime I build up the Final version 4 as M38, but I found some errors.
 One error I found was, that some input pins on Teensy 4.0 have a lower input resistance as expencted, and that leads to the effect, that a pull-up resistor does not lift the resultig level over 2.1V, which is needed by the OR-gate to trigger the NE555 for power-on.
 The combination R126/R128 to provide 3.2V for pull-up SW_MODE_2 was substituted by R126=220Ohm a direct connection to 3.3V from lower board.
 Additionally the OR-gate was changed to a level shift variant for translation 3.3V to 5V signaling.